makersacademy/takeaway-challenge/README.md

 -------

 * All tests passing with 5 passes, 0 failures
-* High Test coverage at 96.72%
+* Med Test coverage at 84.09%